geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 Yes, so we merged LLVM Bounty for new LLVM.
 New LLVM switches away from LLVM Lite and just talks directly to the library.
 And yeah, I mean, it's a bit more lines, but it's nice to remove the LLVM Lite dependency.
-Yeah, it also uses the ClangJit CPU program, which is...
+Yeah, it also uses the ClangJit CPU program, which is..
 I see a way that we can unify LLVM and Clang into one CPU backend, so they could share buffers, and they're just different.
 Clang and LLVM are now a lot more like CUDA and PTX.
 Cuda and PTX have the same runtime, but different compilers.
 So we could do the same thing with LLVM and Clang.